leventemo/lvnt/src/content/blog/status codes.md

 The meaning of a success depends on the HTTP request method:

-- [GET](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/GET): The resource has been fetched and is transmitted in the message body.
+- [GET](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/GET): The resource has been fetched ad is transmitted in the message body.
-- [HEAD](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/HEAD): The representation headers are included in the response without any message body
+- [HEAD](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/HEAD): The representation headers ae included in the response without any message body
-- [POST](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST): The resource describing the result of the action is transmitted in the message body
+- [POST](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST): The resource describing the rsult of the action is transmitted in the message body
 - [TRACE](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/TRACE): The message body contains the request message as received by the server.

 The successful result of a [PUT](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/PUT) or a [DELETE](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/DELETE) is often not a 200 OK but a 204 No Content (or a 201 Created when the resource is uploaded for the first time).